CoreCivic: Death of Alan Hershberger

-On July 31 2022, Correctional Officer Alan Hershberger was killed in the line of duty by an Oklahoma DOC inmate Gregory Thompson at Davis Correctional Facility.
+On July 31, 2022, Correctional Officer Alan Hershberger was killed in the line of duty by an Oklahoma DOC inmate Gregory Thompson at Davis Correctional Facility.
 The incident was described as Hershberger was conducting inmate movement when Thompson used a "homemade weapon" and attacked Hershberger from behind.
 Hershberger had been working with the company since late 2021.
 In addition to his service to Corrections, Hershberger was also a veteran of the U.S. Navy, the Army Reserves, and the Army National Guard.
 Thompson was already serving a sentence for first-degree murder in 2003 and manslaughter involving an inmate in 2009.

 Closed facilities

 Colorado

 CCA closed the Huerfano County Correctional Center at Walsenburg, Colorado, in 2010.
 CCA appealed an initial county assessment of $30.5 million in property taxes for 2010.
 CCA's contract with the county had specified that CCA would pay only $19 million for 2011 and $15 million for each of the next three years.

+It also closed Kit Carson Correctional Facility at Burlington, Colorado in 2016.